 Sec.
-20-20.
-Sec.
-20-18. - Planned developments.
+20-20. - Planned developments.

-- (a) The requirements of this section will apply for the preparation, submission and approval of preliminary site plans for planned unit-developments, cluster developments, subdivisions involving one-family attached dwellings and planned multifamily developments. - (b) A pre-preliminary site plan conference will be arranged by the developer with designated members of the planning staff prior to the submission of a preliminary site plan for a planned unit-development-or a cluster development. - (c) The developer must submit to the planning staff a preliminary site plan and supplemental documents for review and approval.
-The preliminary site plan must be prepared in accordance with the requirements of section 20-14-16 and must include the following additional information: - (41) The use, approximate height, bulk and location of all buildings and structures other than one-family detached and semidetached dwellings, except that one-family detached dwellings using a zero side yard shall be shown. - (22) All proposed land use and dwelling unit densities.

-- (33) For plans which call for development over a period of years, a schedule showing the time within which application for final approval of all parts of the development are intended to be filed. - (44) The proposed location, use, improvements, ownership and manner of maintenance of common open space areas. - (5) Final drafts of legal documents dedicating and restricting the common areas and establishing a homeowners' association or similar organization. - (65) Proposed off-street parking and circulation plan showing the location and arrangement of parking spaces and any driveways for ingress and egress to and from adjacent streets and highways. - (d) The planning staff will review the preliminary site plan to ensure conformance with the requirements of the zoning ordinance in appendix A to this Code and with this chapter.
-In addition, the planning staff will evaluate the plan in accordance with the following standards: - (1) The character, amount and arrangement of common open space areas must adequately serve the needs of the residents. - (2) Proposed means of dedication, ownership and maintenance of all common areas, the restrictions of its uses, and the organization and authority of such homeowners' associations as may be established for ownership and maintenance of the common area ensure the continuance of such space for its designed purpose. - (3) Site planning for the overall development provides protection of the development from potentially adverse surrounding influences and protection of surrounding areas from potentially adverse influences within the development. - (4) The terms and conditions proposed for development over a period of years sufficient to protect the interests of the public and the residents of the development. - (5) Deviation from conventional requirements is justified by the high quality of design of the development. - (d) The planning staff action may be approval, tentative approval with conditions, or denial of the preliminary site plan.
-When granted tentative approval with conditions, the developer must submit a revised plan that is in conformance with those conditions. - (1) If the planning staff disapproves a preliminary site plan, the applicant will be notified of the grounds for such disapproval.
+- (a) The requirements of this section will apply for the preparation, submission and approval of preliminary site plans for planned developments involving one-family attached dwellings and planned multifamily developments. - (b) A pre-preliminary site plan conference will be arranged by the developer with designated members of the planning staff prior to the submission of a preliminary site plan for a planned development. - (c) The developer must submit to the planning staff a preliminary site plan and supplemental documents for review and approval.
+The preliminary site plan must be prepared in accordance with the requirements of section 20-16 and must include the following additional information: - (1) The use, approximate height, bulk and location of all buildings and structures other than one-family detached and semidetached dwellings, except that one-family detached dwellings using a zero side yard shall be shown. - (2) All proposed land use and dwelling unit densities. - (3) For plans which call for development over a period of years, a schedule showing the time within which application for final approval of all parts of the development are intended to be filed. - (4) The proposed location, use, improvements, ownership and manner of maintenance of common open space areas. - (5) Proposed off-street parking and circulation plan showing the location and arrangement of parking spaces and any driveways for ingress and egress to and from adjacent streets and highways. - (d) The planning staff action may be approval, requests for revisions, or denial of the preliminary site plan. - (1) If the planning staff disapproves a preliminary site plan, the applicant will be notified of the grounds for such disapproval.
 After such disapproval, an appeal from the decision of the staff may be taken to the planning commission.
-The planning commission may disapprove in whole or in part or otherwise modify the action of the planning staff. - (2) The final plat for planned unit-developments, cluster developments, and subdivisions involving one-family attached dwellings and planned multifamily developments shall be prepared in accordance with the requirements of section 20-1816 and shall contain the following additional information: - a.
-The use, bulk, and location of all buildings and structures other than one-family detached and semidetached dwellings.
+The planning commission may disapprove in whole or in part or otherwise modify the action of the planning staff. - (2) The final plat for planned developments, involving one-family attached dwellings and planned multifamily developments shall be prepared in accordance with the requirements of section 20-18 and shall contain the following additional information: - a.
+The use, bulk, and location of all buildings and structures other than one-family detached and semidetached dwellings. - b.

-- b.
 All land uses. - c.
-The location, use, improvements, ownership and manner of maintenance of all common areas. - (e) The planning staff will review the preliminary site plan to ensure conformance with the requirements of the zoning ordinance in appendix A to this Code and with this chapter. - (f) The planning staff action may be approval or denial of the preliminary site plan.
-(Code 1985, § 20-20)
+The location, use, improvements, ownership and manner of maintenance of all common areas. - (e) The planning staff will review the preliminary site plan to ensure conformance with the requirements of the zoning ordinance in appendix A to this Code and with this chapter.

 Sec.
-20-2119. - Development standards for nonresidential development.
+20-21. - Development standards for nonresidential development.